-This is when CELDF, and its partner communities, decided to forge a new path, one that doesn't beg for Constitutional rights; but asserts them.
-CELDF rejects the idea that regulations stop harm.
-The regulatory system was set up to legalize the harm done by corporations as well as to remove their exposure to being sued.
+This is when CELDF, and its partner communities, decided to forge a new path, one that doesn't beg for constitutional rights; but asserts them.2 CELDF rejects the idea that regulations stop harm.
+The regulatory system was set up to legalize the harm done by corporations as well as to remove their exposure to being sued and held accountable.

 Within our democratic republic, and under a federalist form of government, when we exercise the rights we know we have, it creates a space for them to be realized.
-Obedience to just law is important, and most of us would agree it's one of our civic duties to obey the laws - the social compact - of society.
-However, when governments that have been created to secure and protect our rights instead begin to establish laws that protect the rights of multi-national corporations and the wealthy over the civil and political rights of The People, we have to question the legitimacy of some of the governmental those laws and structures that create them.
+Obedience to just law is important, and most of us would agree it's one of our civic duties to obey the laws - the social contract - of society.
+However, when governments that have been created to secure and protect our rights instead begin to establish laws that protect the rights of multi-national corporations and the wealthy over the civil and political rights of We the People, we have to question the legitimacy of some of those laws and the governmental structures that create them.